CBIIT/p2p-datasci/gettingstarted.md

 1. [Register](http://bit.ly/NCI_datascience_peer2peer)

-2. After you register, you will receive an email describing next steps.
+2. After you register, you will receive an email guiding you to resources based on your interests.
 Proceed with Steps 3 - 5 at any         time!

 3. Look through the list of Resources on this website ([beginners](https://cbiit.github.io/p2p-datasci/beginner-resources/) & [intermediate/advanced)](https://cbiit.github.io/p2p-datasci/intadv-resources/)